 Crafts are an excellent way to help your preschoolers develop fine motor skills they’ll need for handwriting later.
 Plus, they’re way more fun than traditional handwriting practice.
 Incorporating crafts into your lesson plans is also a great way to bring the lesson to life and help your preschoolers retain all the fun pirate facts they’re learning too.

 Check out some of my favorite pirate crafts for preschoolers below.
 These hands-on pirate activities are perfect for creative learning fun!

 Printable Pirate Buddy

 Get ready for all kinds of pirate role-play fun with these printable pirate buddies!
 Your preschoolers can practice their cutting and pasting skills while inventing their own pirate friends.
-These are perfect pirate crafts for kids to pair with a pirate picture book at story time.
+These are perfect pirate crafts for kids to pair with a funny pirate saying or pirate picture book at story time.

 Recycled Egg Carton Boat

 Want a hands-on craft activity that incorporates recycling too?
 With egg cartons, straws, and colorful paper, your early learners can build their own pirate ships.
 These recycled egg carton boats are perfect for tiny pirates to sail the seven seas!